University OfficesSpark a Conversation

 By definition, social media is a form of web-based communication in which people, companies, and brands can engage in conversation.
 As an institution, Cornerstone University recognizes the value of engaging in conversations as a means to interact on the topics relevant to our institution, students, community and constituents as well as build the reputation of our institution.

-You should always be cognizant of current university policies and guidelines including the university's branding guidelines, the Information Technology Reliable Usage Policy, the Cornerstone Confession and employee or faculty handbook.
+You should always be cognizant of current university policies and guidelines including the university’s branding guidelines, the Information Technology Reliable Usage Policy (located on the MyCU), the Cornerstone Confession and Employee or Faculty Handbook (located on the MyCU).